cfoust/sour/README.md

 * `tcp:1234`: An nginx server that serves up the `client`, compiled Sauerbraten binaries, and assets.
 * `tcp:28785`: The hacky `wsproxy` version we use that proxies WS connections to the container's UDP port `28786`.
 * `udp:28786`: A real QServCollect server.
 Typically you don't expose this, but if you want to do crossplay (connect with real Sauerbraten) you absolutely can.

+## Contributing

+All contributions are welcome.
+Check out the roadmap below to see what you might be able to help with.

+* [ ] Restore the rendering pipeline to working condition (this is currently partially broken)
+* [ ] Fix up the main menu
+  * [ ] Make sure textures used in the main menu are not downsized
+  * [ ] Remove options not pertinent to the web version
+  * [ ] Allow the user to connect to the Sour server
+* [ ] Fix all of the nasty canvas sizing and full screen UX
+* [ ] Fix the transparency in the cursor texture
+* [ ] Fix model textures.
+For some reason none of them are working.
+* [ ] Issue with name being malformed (bad welcome packet?)
+* [ ] Save demos for any game played to IndexedDB and allow for download
+* [ ] Demo player with seek/play/pause
+  * [ ] Stretch goal: generate gifs in the browser

 ## License